Emotional pain is truth knocking on a door that has been closed too long”…..(anonymous)

-As described in the last issue, entanglements are repetitive issues or conflicts that arise in close relationships, causing emotional upset – “relational turbulence”.
+As described in the previous issue, entanglements are repetitive issues or conflicts that arise in close relationships, causing emotional upset – “relational turbulence”.
 Though the focus in the previous discussion was on dynamics between intimate partners, entanglements also occur in relationships between family members, friends, and co-workers — in many (if not all ) of our connections with others.
-They are the source of a good deal of the psychological distress in life.
+They are the source of much of the psychological distress in life.

 Entanglements are made worse when the personal boundaries of the participants are undifferentiated, permeable, or unclear.
 Each person may then become liable to psychological enmeshment with the other, unproductively involved with the other’s emotional reactions.
 Each one is triggered by the other.
 In this state of mutual reactivity, both people will tend to feel on the receiving end of something unpleasant, trapped in a familiar relational box.
 This reciprocal entanglement in repetitive painful patterns of interaction forecloses the possibility that something new will occur.

 Unfortunately, there is no simple formula for resolving these kinds of situations.
 The process of resolving entanglements is just that: a process.
 Relationship is a path we are travelling with another, and difficulties on the path are best approached with the mindset of being aware and looking for what may be constructive in going forward.
 I liken this process to the way we might travel through fog: by slowing down and feeling our way forward step by step.
 When I am in this situation, I try to wrap my mind around surrendering to the situation with the intention to find an opening.
 But everyone needs to find their own way.
 The basic aspiration is simply to bring kind attention to the surfaces with others that are painful or difficult for us.